 L Brands has been delivering record financial performance, driven by continued strong performance of its Bath & Body Works business and an in-process turnaround of Victoria's Secret.
 It's this financial performance that led the bond higher, since, as a high yield corporate bond, its bond price is not influenced by changing US Treasury yields as was the case with the Verizon bond.

-Why High Yield Corporate Bonds Are Not Sensitive to Increasing Treasury Yields
+Why High Yield Corporate Bonds Are Generally Less Sensitive to Rising Interest Rates

 You'll remember from our Verizon bond example how, on professional trading desks, investment grade corporate bonds trade as a spread to their benchmark US Treasury bond.
 As a result, as US Treasury YTMs move during the trading day, there is often a direct impact on investment grade corporate bond prices.